First Ballots Out for General

-Click on the video to see the new voting equipment that will be in every polling place in Hillsborough County in 2016.
+Supervisor of Elections Craig Latimer introduces you to new voting equipment that is being used in every polling place in Hillsborough County in 2016.

 The concept is simple, and powerful.
 Nonprofits recruit volunteers to be poll workers, and those volunteers donate their Election Day earnings to the nonprofit.
 Everybody wins with this program.
 We get terrific poll workers, nonprofits earn much-needed funds, and our community benefits from the work the nonprofits are doing.